 Women’s Shelters Canada provides a strong, unified, pan-Canadian voice on the issue of violence against women.
 Working with Women’s Shelters Canada through donations, awareness campaigns, devices and plans, Rogers enables thousands of women to connect safely to the resources they need when leaving an abusive home.

 Connected for Success is one more way Rogers is committed to helping bridge the digital divide.
 The low-cost high-speed internet program is available to qualifying rent-geared-to-income tenants, customers receiving income support, disability benefits, or seniors receiving the Guaranteed Income Supplement.

-The program is currently available to upwards of 750,000 Canadians in Rogers coverage area across Ontario, New Brunswick and Newfoundland.
+The program is currently available to upwards of 750,000 Canadians in Rogers coverage area across Ontario, New Brunswick and Newfoundland and Labrador.

 Caring about our country means protecting our environment today and for the generations of Canadians to come.
 As one of Canada’s leading companies, Rogers plays an active role in helping to make a sustainable Canada possible.

 At Rogers, we are deeply committed to making a meaningful impact in communities across Canada where we live and work, and empowering the next generation to reach their highest potential.